2021—2022

 Her collaboration partner is Peter Schmidt, professor in the Department of Art History at Universität Hamburg.

-Racha Kirakosian‘s HIAS Fellowship is funded by the Academy of Sciences and Humanities in Hamburg.
+Racha Kirakosian‘s HIAS Fellowship 2021/2022 was funded by the Academy of Sciences and Humanities in Hamburg.

 Tandem